MMODM/mmodm/README.md

 npm start
 ```

 ### How it works

 Tweet with [#MMODM](http://twitter.com/search?q=%23MMODM) with a sequence of your notes.
 Feel free to reply to [@playmmodm](http://twitter.com/playmmodm) to play without over-spamming your feed.

 To define a sequence, use square brackets [] and then a string of 16 letters a-z that each correspond to a different instrument.
 There are 16 beats in a loop.
-Use a '-' or a ' ' (space) to rest.
+Use a '-' to rest.
 For example:

 ```
 riff on this [a--a--a--abc--cc] with me on #mmodm http://mmodm.co/